azmasamy/redeem/README.md

 - `./scripts/6-redeem.sh`
-Run this to redeem an available (unexpired) service. don't forget to change the `--accountId` to the near account you used to subscribe to the contract.
+Run this to redeem an available (unexpired) service and send the profit to the service provider. don't forget to change the `--accountId` to the near account you used to subscribe to the contract.
+Notice the increment of `redeemCount`.

-- `./scripts/3-list-services.sh`
-Run this again to view changes to the service `redeemCount`.

 - `./scripts/5-list-subs.sh`